 Ethical Leadership in Public Services

-Highly successful leaders stay true to a strong sense of public value, personal ethics and draw deep from themselves.
-In the complex and ambiguous world of public sector leadership sometimes these can get severely challenged.
+At the heart of public sector leadership lie a strong sense of public value, personal ethics and a willingness to draw deep from within oneself.
+However, in our complex and ambiguous world this can sometimes be severely challenged.

-We are running this event in conjunction with the current cohort of the Aspirant Director’s programme.
-It is suitable for any established or new Directors or Assistant Directors or aspiring senior leaders who are currently developing their leadership practice and thinking either individually or as a team or partnership.
+We are running this event in conjunction with the current cohort of the national Programme for Aspirant Directors of Children’s Services.
+It is likely to interest serving Directors, Assistant Directors and others aspiring to senior leadership in local authorities or partner organisations who would welcome an opportunity to think deeply about their leadership, individually or as part of a team or partnership.

-Remember that subscribing authorities to the College receive 15% discount.
+Subscribing authorities to the College receive a 15% discount.